raspberrypilearning/smart-assistant/en/step_6.md

 --- task ---

-+ Test whether your program works.
++ Test whether your program works by typing in commands to turn the light on and off, and checking whether the outcome is as you expected.

 --- /task ---